Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

 If one believes that answer 2) is more appropriate (meaning that after 50 years, the effect of the initial perturbation is not significant because the perturbation of the solution is not much larger than its initial value, when compared to the solution), it becomes crucial to understand the behavior of the relative error (\ref{rel}) rather than that of the absolute error (\ref{abs}).

-The relative error (\ref{rel}) refers to the relative error of the solution vector $(Q(t),B(t))$, i.e. it is a normwise relative error.
+The relative error (\ref{rel}) refers to the relative error of the solution vector $(Q(t),B(t))$, i.e., it is a normwise relative error.
 One might find it more interesting to consider the relative errors of the two components $Q(t)$ and $B(t)$.
-In the specific integration over $50$ $\mathrm{yr}$ we are considering, the relative errors of the components and the relative error (\ref{rel}) have the same order of magnitude, since the components of the solution are not small compared to the Euclidean norm of the solution: we see in Figure \ref{QB2} that the point $(Q(50),B(50))$ is not close to the axes.
+In the specific integration over $50$ $\mathrm{yr}$ we are considering, the relative errors of the components do not have order of magnitude larger than that of the relative error (\ref{rel}), since the components of the solution are not small compared to the Euclidean norm of the solution: we see in Figure \ref{QB2} that the point $(Q(50),B(50))$ is not close to the axes.
 It is noteworthy that in Figure \ref{Figura3}, $Q(t)$ and $\widetilde{Q}(t)$, as well as $B(t)$ and $\widetilde{B}(t)$, are nearly indistinguishable due to small componentwise relative errors.